Tile School: Ceramic Tile vs. Glass Tile Shower

 Pros of using glass tile in the bathroom

-– Glass tile is relatively low maintenance, all you need to keep it clean is window cleaner and a cloth, making it an ideal choice for the shower where you will experience soap build up that needs to be cleaned regularly.
+2. Glass tile is relatively low maintenance, all you need to keep it clean is window cleaner and a cloth, making it an ideal choice for the shower where you will experience soap build-up that needs to be cleaned regularly.

 Cons of using a glass tile shower

-–Glass tile in the shower requires more care during Installation, especially if you have architectural details in your shower that require special cuts.
+1. Glass tile in the shower requires more care during installation, especially if you have architectural details in your shower that require special cuts.
 This is why we always recommend a professional tile installer.

-– Glass tile can be higher in price than some of our ceramic tile options.
-If Glass is over your budget, you may want to consider using glass as accent, rather than covering large surface areas.
-Using glass as an accent will also help colorful mosaic blends from overwhelming the room.
+2. Glass tile can be higher in price than some of our ceramic tile options.
+If Glass is over your budget, you may want to consider using glass as an accent, rather than covering large surface areas.